ArveVM/HomeAssistantConfig4/avm_yaml/packages/solutions/hastats.md

 <img width="242" alt="image" src="https://user-images.githubusercontent.com/96014323/193139300-3259e7fe-1661-4acc-b3d6-ec6c7a55b10c.png">
  *unfortunately no statistic available on sensor,,, is on toDo-list  :(

+# toDo/improvements planned:
+- might want to move the system_monitor.yaml sensors here (as there is no config of the integration)
+- get some way to add yaml-sensors to statistics-graph (like the template-sensors with class measurement

 # Credits/inspiration:
 - https://community.home-assistant.io/t/lazy-mans-entity-count-something-screwy/174886
-- Erlend Sellie's notions of +10' lines config
+- Erlend Sellie's notions of +10' lines config - trigger "how big is mine" :)
 .

 # template-editor test-code: